msh9/codinginthetrenches.com/content/post/2014-04-03-fun-with-kivy-drawing-graphics.md

   - tips

 ---
 I recently starting using [Kivy][1], a cross platform Python based native UI framework for a personal project.
 While searching forums, documentation, and Stackoverflow I have noticed several posts with code that takes the hard road to updating an on screen graphic.
-This post presents an example of using Kivy&#8217;s Kv language in combination with Python to draw an object that rotates in response to user input.
+This post presents an example of using Kivy's Kv language in combination with Python to draw an object that rotates in response to user input.

 [1]: http://kivy.org
 <!--more-->